Home Staging Myths You Shouldn't Believe

 You need to move if you want to stage your home

 Many people believe you first need to move out to stage your home.
 That’s why many people look up tips on how to pack and move in less than ten days.
 Pro movers can help you do this on short notice, but there is no need to be this stressed about this.
-You can move if you want to, but if you prefer staying in your home until you finally sell it, that’s ok too.
+You can move if you want to, but if you prefer staying in your home until you finally sell it, that’s okay too.
 You will just need to learn to adapt.
 Once the pros stage your home, you must change some habits and be a little more careful, like with eating.
 It would be much better if you could stick to eating out or ordering delivery while your home staged.
 And you will need to avoid cluttering.
 That is a lot easier if you don’t have little kids in your home, but it is still doable.

 Home staging is too expensive and not worth it

 In recent years people have become convinced that hiring pro stagers is extremely expensive and only rich people can do it.
 However, this is not true- Yes, those costly home stagers are entirely normal and necessary.
 Because they are hired by wealthy people who need their villas, and expensive penthouses staged.
 But they are not the only ones out there.
-There is plenty of affordable options to choose from.
+There are plenty of affordable options to choose from.
 A person of average income can find excellent home stagers that won’t overwhelm your budget.
 And just because they are cheaper doesn’t mean they are inexperienced or bad at their jobs.
 But the best part is the return on investment.
-The money you invest into hiring well-experienced movers will be some of the best spent money in your life.
+The money you invest into hiring well-experienced movers will be some of the best-spent money in your life.
 A nicely staged home attracts buyers and raises your chances of selling quickly.

 Home staging = Decorating